 - relevant quotations

-Once you've got that information, you're ready for the next step.
+Once you've got that information, you're ready for the next step in presentation preparation.

 5. Plan Your Presentation